 Steps to add an Existing vApp to your Catalog

 In this example, we will work with the Engineering vApp to create a new vApp Template.
 If the vApp is running, it is added to the catalog as a vApp template with all of its VMs in a suspended state.

-Click on My Cloud and then in the left pane, click vApps.
-Right-click a vApp and select Add to Catalog...
+Click on Datacenters from menu, and then in the left pane, click vApps.
+Click the Actions dropdown on the vApp and select Add to Catalog...

+Select the catalog to add the vApp to in the Catalog dropdown.
 Select Overwrite catalog item if you want the new catalog item to overwrite any existing vApp Template that has the same name.
 Type a Name and optional Description for the vApp template.
-Specify a Storage lease - the default storage lease is configured by your organization administrator.

 Specify how the template should be created: